2i2c-org/team-roles-geekbot-sweep/README.md

 The code works out which team member is due to take over a given role, and dynamically generates Geekbot standups in Slack to visibly and explicitly notify the given team member that they are due to take over the role.
 It also creates events in the Team Roles Google Calendar to make the role changes more visible.

+:fire: **The Meeting Facilitator role has been retired.
+While the code still remains in this repository, it is no longer actively run as part of CI/CD.** :fire:

 ### Useful Documentation

 **API docs:**